arthurvergacas/sorting_visualization_project/README.md

 It also includes **custom and random array creation** to test the sortings, and a *not yet beautiful* timer of how fast the sort proceeded.

+I made this project to learn pygame and also some python.
+If you want to make any contribution to the project, please do so.
+I would be glad to see what are your suggestions :)